-Over three weeks ago, I had the supreme pleasure of taking the opportunity to get out and see what was happening on the coast of North County San Diego.
-Amidst all of the rain that we got this winter season, I was extremely excited to see how all of the plants on the coast looked.
+Over three weeks ago, I had the supreme pleasure of taking the opportunity to get out and see what was happening on the coast of North County, San Diego.
+Amidst all the rain we got this winter season, I was extremely excited to see how all the coast plants looked.
 Did the California super bloom affect the coast?

 So I grabbed my backpack, filled it with plant ID books, my iPad, water, and sunscreen, and ran out the door.
 Well, maybe not running, but I was super excited!

 My two daughters and I headed first to Trestles Beach Trail and afterward doubled back and explored Bluffs Beach at San Onofre State Beach.
 I have to say, what I saw, took my breath away.

 Ok, are you ready to check out all the San Onofre State Beach plants in North County, San Diego?

-San Onofre State Beach is one of my most favorite spots in San Diego County due to how isolated the area is.
+San Onofre State Beach is one of my favorite spots in San Diego County due to how isolated the area is.
 I have written about this area quite a bit.
-If you would like to learn a little more about the area, please click on the links above.
-Here, you will also find out how to get here as there a few ways.
+Please click on the links above if you want to learn a little more about the area.
+You will also learn how to get here in a few ways.

 Let’s now take a look at what we saw!